Interested in knowing how to use AI to improve quality control?

 Data is the basic level, information gives context, knowledge adds to its use, and wisdom adds when and why to use it.
 The DIKW model assumes:

-• the data is in the form of unforeseen observation and dimension,
+- The data is in the form of unforeseen observation and dimension,

-• information is formed by the analysis of connections and relationship between data,
+- Information is formed by the analysis of connections and relationship between data,

-• knowledge is formed using information for action
+- Knowledge is formed using information for action

-• wisdom is shaped using knowledge.
+- Wisdom is shaped using knowledge.

-Structuring data in this logical fashion paves the way for businesses to implement “expert systems“ that go beyond traditional data manipulation and LOB (line of business applications).
+Structuring data in this logical fashion paves the way for businesses to implement “expert systems“ that go beyond traditional data manipulation and LOB (line of business) applications.